-19.6.13 Sites of Significance to Tangata Whenua
+19.6.14 Sites of Significance to Tangata Whenua

-(a) No activity or development shall lead to the modification, demolition or removal of modify, demolish or remove any sites of significance to Maori where such site has been identified to Council and recorded by the Council in a register of sites prior to the time that any activity or development is proposed.
+(a) No activity or development shall modify, demolish or remove any site of significance to Maori where such site has been identified to Council and recorded by the Council in a register of sites prior to the time that any activity or development is proposed.

-19.6.14 National GridTransmission Line Corridor
+19.6.15 National Grid Corridor

-- (a) All buildings shall comply with New Zealand Electrical Code of Practice of Electrical Safety Distances (NZECP 34:2001). - (b) No building or sensitive activity shall be located closer than: - (i) 10 metres either side of the centreline of any high voltage (110kV) transmission line shown on the Planning Maps.

-- (ii) 12 metres either side of the centreline and support structures of any high voltage (220kV or more) transmission line shown on the Planning Maps. - (iii) 12 meters from the outer edge of any support structure of any high voltage transmission line shown on the Planning Maps.
+- (a) No building or sensitive activity shall be located closer than: - (i) 10 metres either side of the centreline of any high voltage (110kV) transmission line shown on the Planning Maps. - (ii) 12 metres either side of the centreline of any high voltage (220kV or more) transmission line shown on the Planning Maps. - (iii) 12 meters from the outer edge of any support structure of any high voltage transmission line shown on the Planning Maps.

-Note: The requirements of New Zealand Electrical Code of Practice for Electrical Safe Distances (NZECP34:2001) also need to be met and contact should be made with the line owner.
+Note: The requirements of New Zealand Electrical Code of Practice for Electrical Safe Distances (NZECP 34:2001) also need to be met and contact should be made with the line owner.